Last Updated on: 21st September 2023, 06:42 pm

 Coping with Anxiety After a Breakup

-To cope with breakup anxiety, try the following tips:
+To cope with breakup anxiety, follow these tips:

-- Reframe the breakup as an opportunity – Try listing all the positive things about being single.
-Alternatively, view your breakup as a ‘lesson’ you’ll keep in mind when selecting a future partner.
+- Reframe the breakup as an opportunity: List the positive things about being single.
+Alternatively, consider your breakup a lesson you’ll remember when selecting a future partner.

-- Expose yourself to the situations you’re anxious about – Perhaps you heavily relied on your partner to deal with finances, deal with the DIY or deal with the housework.
-Don’t shy away from carrying out these tasks yourself – you’ll discover how capable you are.
+- Expose yourself to situations that make you anxious: Perhaps you heavily relied on your partner to deal with finances, DIY, or housework.
+If so, carry out these tasks yourself.

-- Seek out information that disproves your intrusive thoughts – Perhaps you’ve doubted if anyone will ever love you again.
-Try to disprove this theory by making new friends and acquaintances at every opportunity.
+- Information disproving intrusive thoughts: Perhaps you’ve doubted if anyone will ever love you again.
+Disprove this theory by making new friends and acquaintances.

 Many people forget that sleep disorders have a mostly psychosomatic basis.
 By tackling our worries and concerns, it’s possible to improve sleep.

 When dealing with breakup trauma, move forward rather than inward.
 Practicing self-care, being mindful, and feeling positive about your future will enable you to sleep better after a breakup.